The crash of the Airbus A320 Germanwings, a deliberate act done by the co-pilot?

 Even if it was damaged, the information storage unit was not affected and the data could be recovered in a specialized center.
 Investigators were able to hear the sounds of the cockpit, and the prosecutor in charge of the case, Brice Robin, made the following statement:

 The most plausible interpretation is that, by a voluntary act, the co-pilot refused to open the cabin door to allow the commander to enter.
-He intentionally pressed the button that triggered the descent of the aircraft. "
+He deliberately pressed the button that triggered the descent of the aircraft. "

 Only the information extracted from the CVR was analyzed.
 Related to the second aircraft box, which records all the flight parameters, it seems that it was not found.
 Or that only the housing was found, but not the device where the information is stored.
 The international press gives several assumptions.